lperniciaro/Kafka-Demo/README.md

 Kafka will be running on `localhost:29092` for local development, and `kafka:9092` in docker.
 The data generator will produce messages in the `user-login` topic.

-The python Kafka consumer will run in it's own Docker container.
+The python Kafka consumer will run in it's own Docker container, consuming `user-login` and producing `processed-user-login` and `aggregated-user-login`

 Sample output: